How Often Should You Upgrade Your iPhone

 • Chooses devices with repairability and long-term software support

-There’s no single rule for how often you should upgrade your iPhone but knowing what kind of user you are can help you make a smarter, more personal decision.
+There’s no single rule for how often you should upgrade your iPhone, but knowing what kind of user you are can help you make a smarter, more personal decision.

 Conclusion